-Now, many insurance companies will assign fault informally between drivers on a percentage basis.
+Many insurance companies will assign fault informally between drivers on a percentage basis.
 So, for instance, you might hear an insurance adjuster tell you that they’ve accepted 50% liability or 30% fault.

-So what they’re saying, in essence, is that whatever the full measure of harm that the defendant did to you in the collision, they’re only going to agree to pay you 50% or maybe 30% of the value.
+So what they’re saying, in essence, is that whatever the full measure of harm the defendant did to you in the collision, they’re only going to agree to pay you 50% or maybe 30% of the value.

 Comparative Negligence Cases Going To Trial

-When an insurance company decides on its own to decide that you are at fault for your injuries, in whole or in part, they usually give you a low ball settlement offer, or maybe no offer at all.
+When an insurance company decides on its own to decide that you are at fault for your injuries, in whole or in part, they usually give you a lowball settlement offer, or maybe no offer at all.